Data Centers in Rochester

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Rochester are positioned to serve the area's world-renowned healthcare and biotechnology sector, led by the Mayo Clinic.
-This provides low-latency infrastructure for medical research, data processing, and healthcare IT services.
+Proximity To Key Business Districts: Data centers in Rochester are positioned to support the area's world-renowned healthcare and biotechnology sectors.
+This proximity offers low-latency connections for research, data processing, and clinical applications.

-Tax Advantage For Data Centers Minnesota provides significant financial incentives for data center operators and tenants.
-The state's sales tax exemption on IT equipment, software, and electricity directly reduces the capital and operational expenses associated with building and running a data center.
+Tax Advantage For Data Centers: Minnesota provides a significant sales tax exemption on equipment, software, and electricity for qualifying data center projects.
+This incentive directly reduces both the initial capital investment and ongoing operational expenses for operators.

 Natural Disaster Risk

 Rochester has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 out of 100 as of September 2025.
-This physical security is a primary driver for companies placing backup and recovery infrastructure in the region.
+This makes it an exceptionally stable location for mission-critical infrastructure.